Chinese crested tern: Philippines

 The first recorded sighting in the Philippines was in 1886 and then in 1905 in Manila Bay and in 1937.
 The next records were in March 2018, and along the coastal wetlands of Panabo, Davao del Norte, in November 2019.
 One was found along the shores of Lingayen Gulf in August 2021.

 Three birds were seen at the mouth of the Davao River in 2022 during the Annual Asian Waterfowl Census for migratory birds.

 The Department of Environment and Natural Resources (Philippines) said at least 3 birds were seen in Panabo City and Carmen, Davao del Norte and in Bucana, Talomo District, Davao City with other migratory birds in January 2023.
 One was at Bulacan in December 2023 along the sandbar that straddles the boundary between Santa Cruz, Paombong, and Pamarawan Island in Malolos northwest of New Manila International Airport.

+Malaysia

+In 2025, the Malaysian Nature Society Kuching Branch reported an individual among a small flock of greater crested terns during routine monitoring of migratory waders in Bako–Buntal Bay, Sarawak.
+This was the first confirmed sighting in Malaysia since 1913.